 Everyone has a unique personality and their own preferences and likes.
 You just need to find or rediscover what they are.

-The articles in the finding your style section of this site will help, but you may also want to make the investment in my style course: 10 Steps to a More Stylish You.
-This course will take you on a path of self discovery that lets you connect with your style personality, your body, your style preferences, the style your aspire to and the person you want to become.
+The articles in the finding your style section of this site will help, but you may also want to make the investment in my style course: 21 Steps to a More Stylish You.
+This course will take you on a path of self discovery that lets you connect with your style personality, your body, your style preferences, the style you aspire to and the person you want to become.
 There will be no dictations on what to wear here.
 You will discover that all yourself.
+We will give you lots of helpful pointers though and will give feedback on any outfits you choose to upload.

 4. I have no time for shopping